Kajabi Pricing - Is It Too Expensive?

 I thought I’d just break down all the Kajabi pricing tiers, reveal hidden costs that inflate budgets, and show you exactly what financial value each plan delivers.

-But once I narrowed down on Kajabi pricing, I’ve also added:
+But once I narrowed down on Kajabi pricing, I couldn’t help but also add:

 - Real cost comparisons,